Willard Munger: Legislative and environmental leadership

 As a Democrat, Munger represented the old districts 59, 59B and 7A in the House, with the district boundaries and numeration changing somewhat through redistricting every ten years.
 As the legislature was officially non-partisan until the 1974 elections, he caucused with the Liberal Caucus until declaration of party affiliation became a prerequisite for candidacy.
 His district included portions of St. Louis County, primarily centered around the western part of the city of Duluth.

-Over time, Munger came to be known as Minnesota's "Mr. Environment."
+Over time, Munger came to be known as Minnesota's "Mr. Environment".
 He earned a reputation as a pioneer, leader and activist in environmental legislation.
 He chaired the House Environment and Natural Resources Committee from 1973 until his death, excepting a brief interlude when Republicans controlled the House.
-His most noted legislative accomplishments included the passage of the Environment and Natural Resources Trust Fund Act, the Solid Waste Reduction and Recycling Act of 1989, the Reinvest in Minnesota (RIM) Program, the Groundwater Protection Act of 1989, the Toxic Pollution Prevention Act, and the Wetlands Conservation Act of 1991.
+His most noted legislative accomplishments included the passage of the Acid Deposition Control Act (1982), Environment and Natural Resources Trust Fund Act, the Solid Waste Reduction and Recycling Act of 1989, the Reinvest in Minnesota (RIM) Program, the Groundwater Protection Act of 1989, the Toxic Pollution Prevention Act, and the Wetlands Conservation Act of 1991.
 He also led the effort to establish the Energy Task Force to Develop Alternative Energy Resource, helped secure millions of state and federal dollars to clean up the St. Louis River, and led campaigns to fund research into frog deformities and to ban the use of DDT insecticide.

-Besides chairing the House Environment and Natural Resources Committee, Munger also chaired the Penal Institutions Committee during the 1959-1960 legislative biennium, and the Elections Committee during the 1961-1962 biennium.
+Besides chairing the House Environment and Natural Resources Committee, Munger also chaired the Penal Institutions Committee during the 1959–1960 legislative biennium, and the Elections Committee during the 1961–1962 biennium.
 Through the years, he was a member of the Appropriations, the Capital Investment, the Energy and Utilities, the General Legislation, Veterans Affairs and Elections, the Metropolitan and Urban Affairs, the Rules and Legislative Administration, and the Ways and Means committees, and of various committee incarnations and subcommittees relevant to each.

 Death and legacy

 Munger died of liver cancer on July 11, 1999.
 At the time of his death, he was also the oldest legislator in Minnesota history.
-The Willard Munger State Trail is named in his honor the Willard Munger Inn was founded by him in 1954 and is now run by his grandson, Jeff.
-A 2009 book, "Mr. Environment: the Willard Munger Story," details his life and legacy.
+The Willard Munger State Trail is named in his honor.
+The Willard Munger Inn was founded by him in 1954 and is now run by his grandson, Jeff.
+A 2009 book, Mr. Environment: the Willard Munger Story, details his life and legacy.